What is the HAT?

 What is the History Aptitude Test (HAT)?

-The History Aptitude Test (HAT) is an admissions test for applicants who are interested in pursuing a History-related undergraduate course at the University of Oxford.
-The test is conducted pre-interview and is one aspect of the application that admissions tutors use to decide if they would invite an applicant for an interview.
+The Oxford History Aptitude Test (HAT) is an admissions test for applicants who are interested in pursuing a History-related undergraduate course at the University of Oxford.
+The Oxford HAT test is conducted pre-interview and is one aspect of the application that admissions tutors use to decide if they would invite an applicant for an interview.

-Who has to sit for the HAT 2023?
+Who has to sit for the History Aptitude Test 2024?

-The History Aptitude Test (HAT) is an admissions test for applicants to the following courses at the University of Oxford:
+The Oxford HAT exam is for applicants to the following courses at the University of Oxford:

 • History,